software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 >
 > Implement the tasks of the fourth user story, "{{site.sprint_2_user_story_4}}".
 >
-> The implementation should look roughly something like this:
+> The implementation could look roughly roughly something like this:
 >
 > ![](/assets/todo-sprint-2-user-story-3.png)